-The Nasonov gland at the tip of the honey bee’s abdomen releases a pheromone that helps foraging bees orient themselves to the hive.
-The pheromone was so thick in the air today, I could smell it an arm’s length from the hives.
+In any case, what I assume to be the Nasonov pheromone was thick in the air today.
+I could smell it an arm’s length from the hives.
 I took plenty of photos.

 The bees will hold their ground, stick their butts in the air and beat their wings like crazy.
 The top entrances were blocked with bees cranking out the Nasonov pheromone today.

-The pheromone probably has other purposes, but I can’t remember them at the moment.
-It could be used to signal alarm, but our bees were not alarmed today.
-They were crawling all over my toasty warm appendages and loving it.
+The bees were crawling all over my toasty warm appendages and loving it.
 Here’s another bee scenting away: